yuvadm/greenpass/README.md

 ## Verification Process Details

+We describe in detail the signature verification steps using `openssl` commands.

 ### QR Code Data

 Scan a Green Pass QR code, the encoded data has the following format: